pradyotprksh/development_learning/interview/ANDROID_INTERVIEW_PREPERATION.md

 In summary, `NavController` is the core class for handling navigation in the Navigation component, while `AnimatedNavController` is an extension that adds support for custom animations and transitions between destinations.
 If you need to implement complex or custom navigation animations, you may consider using `AnimatedNavController`.
 However, for most typical navigation needs, the standard `NavController` should be sufficient.

+# Different SDK Version numbers in Android Gradle

+In an Android Gradle build file, various version numbers are used to specify different aspects of the Android application's compatibility and build configuration.
+Here are the meanings of some commonly used version numbers:

+1. `compileSdkVersion`: This is the version of the Android SDK against which your application is compiled.
+It specifies the version of the Android platform that your app is compatible with during the build process.
+For example, if you set `compileSdkVersion` to 30, your app will be compiled using the Android 11 (API level 30) SDK.

+2. `minSdkVersion`: This is the minimum API level required for your app to run on a device.
+Devices with an API level below this value will not be able to install or run your app.
+You should set this to the lowest API level that your app supports.
+For example, if you set `minSdkVersion` to 21, your app will support devices running Android 5.0 (Lollipop) and above.

+3. `targetSdkVersion`: This is the API level that your app is targeting.
+It specifies the highest API level that your app has been tested with and is expected to work correctly on.
+Setting `targetSdkVersion` to a higher level than `minSdkVersion` allows your app to take advantage of new features and optimizations on newer Android versions while still maintaining compatibility with older versions.

+4. `buildToolsVersion`: This is the version of the Android Build Tools that are used during the build process.
+The Build Tools are a set of tools used to build, test, and package Android apps.
+You should specify a version that is compatible with your `compileSdkVersion`.

+These version numbers are essential for defining the compatibility and build requirements of your Android application.
+Make sure to set them appropriately based on your app's target audience and the features you want to use.

 # Useful Articles

 * [things-that-cannot-change](https://android-developers.googleblog.com/2011/06/things-that-cannot-change.html)